Life Coach NYC

 I’m not sure where my passion for people and to make an impact comes from.
 Perhaps it was struggling with my inner demons and witnessing others be unhappy — or if it was the sledding accident I had when I was 4 years old where I split my head open and got 50 stitches and thought my life was over — maybe I made the meaning that life is precious.
 Maybe it’s that my dad is a therapist and my mom teaches human development.
 Either way, I have a deep curiosity about the mind, self-improvement, and how we can change — transformation is the coolest thing ever!

 I believe my purpose is to become the fullest expression of myself and to help others do the same.
-My prayer: May the light in me, see the light in you.
+My intention is to help you go on a journey from feeling stuck to fulfilled.

 Anna Goldstein is an NYU Certified Life Coach.
 Anna earned her BA in Psychology at Penn State University where she also played on the Division 1 Varsity Tennis Team.
 As a junior, Anna was a nationally ranked tennis player.
 Her experience as a competitive tennis player led her to understand “the mental game” of performing at a high level.
 She understands the necessary mindset to enable individuals to reach their potential.